 AI powered early warning systems monitor patient data in real time to predict crises like sepsis or organ failure hours in advance.
 For example, an algorithm developed by Google’s DeepMind can predict acute kidney injury up to 48 hours before it occurs, giving clinicians a critical window to intervene.
 By catching a patient’s decline before it becomes irreversible, these systems save lives.

 A significant part of understanding what the role of AI is in healthcare involves its impact on treatment.
-AI is moving medicine away from a one size fits all approach and toward therapies tailored to the individual.
+AI is moving medicine away from a single approach for everyone and toward therapies tailored to the individual.

 Traditional drug discovery is a slow, expensive process.
 AI dramatically accelerates it by analyzing massive biological datasets to predict which chemical compounds are most likely to work.
-About 80% of pharmaceutical professionals now report using AI in their drug discovery efforts.
 AI has already helped identify new antibiotic compounds and design cancer treatments in record time, with some AI designed drugs entering clinical trials in just 12 months instead of the usual four or five years.

-Personalized and precision medicine tailor treatments to a patient’s unique genetic makeup, lifestyle, and environment.
+Precision therapeutics tailor treatments to a patient’s unique genetic makeup, lifestyle, and environment.
 AI is the engine that makes this possible, interpreting complex genomic data to match patients with the most effective therapies.
-This approach is proving incredibly effective.
+This approach is proving incredibly effective, particularly in oncology, where AI analyzes tumor profiles to guide the selection of targeted therapies and immunotherapies.
 A meta analysis found that patients receiving therapy matched to their tumor’s genetic profile had a median overall survival of 13.7 months, compared to 8.9 months for those on non matched therapies.

 For many medications, the line between an effective dose and a toxic one is very thin.
 Therapeutic Drug Monitoring (TDM) involves measuring drug levels in the blood to optimize dosing.
 AI improves this process by analyzing all the variables that affect how a person metabolizes a drug (age, kidney function, genetics) to recommend the perfect dose, improving safety and effectiveness.

-After a drug is on the market, pharmacovigilance is the practice of monitoring its safety.
-AI helps by sifting through millions of adverse event reports, EHR data, and even social media posts to detect potential safety issues far earlier than traditional methods.
-By automating this signal detection, AI allows safety experts to focus on validating and acting on true risks.
+After a drug or medical device is on the market, pharmacovigilance is the practice of monitoring its safety.
+AI helps by sifting through millions of adverse event reports, EHR data, and social media posts to detect potential safety issues far earlier than traditional methods.
+For AI enabled medical devices, this ongoing monitoring, known as post market surveillance, is critical to track performance, manage risks, and ensure the technology remains safe and effective as it learns and adapts in the real world.

 Perhaps the most immediately felt role of AI in healthcare is its ability to reduce administrative burdens and improve operational efficiency.
 This allows providers to focus more on patient care and less on paperwork.

 Healthcare is filled with repetitive tasks like scheduling, billing, and prior authorizations.
 Workflow automation uses AI to handle these processes automatically.
 This not only saves time but also reduces errors.
-It’s especially impactful for medical billing teams managing benefits checks, prior‑auth follow‑up, claims status, and EOB retrieval.
-For instance, clinics using AI‑driven scheduling have seen call abandonment rates drop by nearly 90% because an AI agent answers instantly, eliminating hold times.
+It’s especially impactful for medical billing teams managing benefits checks, prior authorization follow up, claims status, and EOB retrieval.
+For instance, clinics using AI driven scheduling have seen call abandonment rates drop by nearly 90% because an AI agent answers instantly, eliminating hold times.
 Specialty group practices such as OB/GYN, GI, and dermatology can see similar gains.
 The result is a smoother experience for patients and a more productive staff.
-Conversational switchboard automation can also help payors replace legacy IVRs and route callers with 0‑second wait time.
+Conversational switchboard automation can also help payors replace legacy IVRs and route callers with 0 second wait time.

 AI helps hospitals and health systems manage their resources more effectively.
 Predictive models can forecast patient volume, allowing administrators to adjust staffing levels and schedule operating rooms to prevent bottlenecks.
 By ensuring that expensive assets like MRI machines and specialist time are used optimally, healthcare organizations can serve more patients faster and at a lower cost.